cal-itp/benefits/docs/README.md

 The user interface and content is available in both English and Spanish.
 Additional language support is possible via Django's [i18n and l10n features][i18n].

-The application communicates with external vendor services like [Littlepay][littlepay] and [Switchio](https://switchio.com/transport/) via API calls and others like the [Identity Gateway](https://dev.auth.cdt.ca.gov) via redirects, both over the public internet.
+The application communicates with external [transit processors vendors](#transit-processors) via API calls and others like the [Identity Gateway](https://dev.auth.cdt.ca.gov) via redirects, both over the public internet.
 See [all the system interconnections][interconnections].

 ### Infrastructure